Keen to raise an avid reader in your household? Look no further than these fun interactive board books to engage your baby or toddler at story time…

 4. My First Computer by Anne-Sophie Baumann

 If you find your little one is showing an interest whenever you’re on your computer, then this is the perfect way to foster an interest in technology.
 This laptop-shaped book is filled with tabs, flaps and interactive surprises that will have littlies learning first concepts in a really cool and creative way.
-Thumbs up from us!
+This unique toddler book gets the thumbs up from us!